 What we don’t: Expensive.

 What pushes the Hemispheres II Bib down our list is its steep price.
-For resort skiers, a bib like the Flylow Baker above offers a significant boost in durability (150D) for almost $200 less.
-On the other hand, you can save $250 with the Skytour, which is arguably the more breathable and mobile choice.
+For resort skiers, a bib like the Flylow Baker above offers a significant boost in durability (150D) for over $200 less.
+On the other hand, you can save $220 with the Skytour, which is arguably the more breathable and mobile choice.
 But neither bib has the premium Gore-Tex of the Hemispheres, which adds a significant amount of assurance in wet conditions.
 We give the edge to the Skytour for most recreational backcountry skiers, but—if you don't mind the investment—the Hemispheres is a formidable mountain bib for multi-day traverses and harsh and unpredictable conditions.

 See the Men's OR Hemispheres II Bibs See the Women's OR Hemispheres II Bibs

-9. The North Face Freedom Bibs ($250)
+9. The North Face Freedom Bibs ($220)

 Waterproofing: 2L DryVent